Beyond Companionship: Unveiling 3 Life-Enhancing Benefits of Pet Ownership for Kids

 Animals are also excellent listeners.
 They don’t judge us, which is helpful when kids face frustrating or embarrassing situations.
 Kids can vent their thoughts and feelings to their pets.
 They can share their secrets and ideas that they aren’t yet uncomfortable sharing with friends or adults.
 In this way, they act in place of stuffed animals but can respond with their warmth, friendly licks and vibrant personalities.

 Many animals can instinctively tell when we’re in distress and provide healing comfort.
-Dogs and other mammals can get protective and emotional support from their owners and others.
+Dogs and other mammals can get protective and give emotional support from their owners and others.

 2. Responsibility